 - d.
-Information for the GFAC Before issuing an approval for a PR, NACs must send the GFAC chairman <ian@ukiws.demon.co.uk> the following information: - · the internet link to the GPS unit operating manual, - · the proposed operating limitations, - · a copy of the download and .igc file validation, - · sample .igc files.
+Information for the GFAC Before issuing an approval for a PR, NACs must send the GFAC chairman <ian@ukiws.demon.co.uk> the following information: - · the Internet link to the GPS unit operating manual, - · the proposed operating limitations, - · a copy of the download and .igc file validation, - · sample .igc files.

-This information will enable GFAC to compile a global list of the PRs in use, how they are to be operated, typical flight data files produced, what download and validation software is used, and to provide the NAC with expert opinion on the PR's file structure and of any SC3 requirement that may have missed of which GFAC is aware.
+This will enable GFAC to provide the NAC with expert advice including information on the PR's IGC file structure and any SC3 requirement that may have been missed.
 The final approval data will be posted on the IGC GNSS web page for PRs.